sicz/docker-lighttpd/README.md

-make logs-tail          # Follow the container logs make shell              # Run the shell in the container make test               # Run the tests make test-all           # Run tests for all configurations make test-shell         # Run the shell in the test container make secrets            # Create the Simple CA secrets make clean              # Remove all containers and work files
+make logs-tail          # Follow the container logs make shell              # Run the shell in the container make test               # Run the tests make test-shell         # Run the shell in the test container make secrets            # Create the Simple CA secrets make clean              # Remove all containers and work files